Red Stag and Fallow deer – March and August

 Trout season is February – August

-New Zealand’s South island is also famous for some of the best tahr and chamois hunting in the world and may easily be added into your hunt.
+New Zealand’s South Island is also famous for some of the best tahr and chamois hunting in the world and may easily be added to your hunt.
 Tahr have drawn hunters from around the world to New Zealand to hunt these magnificent animals.
-They are known for the steep, rugged and remote habitat they live in and look very majestic in our mountains with their beautiful winter cape.
-Our outfitter hunt these animals a variety of ways from foot hunting and you may also choose the use of helicopters.
+They are known for the steep, rugged, and remote habitat they live in and look very majestic in our mountains with their beautiful winter cape.
+Our outfitter hunts these animals a variety of ways from foot hunting and you may also choose the use of helicopters.
 Chamois are an agile, alert mountain antelope.
 These animals are challenging to hunt due to the habitat they live in and their sharp eyesight.
 Chamois are a very rewarding trophy and our outfitter regularly takes record book bucks.

 This is the perfect destination for a Cast and Blast vacation.
-The New Zealand fly fishing experience is about the quality of the catch and they focuses on the stalk and the fight allowing anglers to make the most of the overall excursion in beautiful surroundings with not another angler in sight.
+The New Zealand fly fishing experience is about the quality of the catch and they focus on the stalk and the fight allowing anglers to make the most of the overall excursion in beautiful surroundings with not another angler in sight.
 Their trout fishing guides know the surrounding lakes and rivers intimately and will put clients in the right spot to catch beautiful trophy fish.
-Clients typically catch rainbow trout, brown trout and eels and typically fight several fish each outing.
-Trophy class fish can exceed 24″ and put up an excellent battle.
+Clients typically catch rainbow trout, brown trout, and eels and typically fight several fish each outing.
+Trophy-class fish can exceed 24″ and put up an excellent battle.
 This is a fishing paradise for both fly-fishers and traditional tackle fishermen alike.

 Tahr Hunt – $7,550 – 1×1: 5 days, 4 nights